dptech-corp/Uni-Dock/unidock/README.md

 ## FAQ

 1. The GPU encounters out-of-memory error.

      Uni-Dock estimates the number of ligands put into GPU memory in one pass based on the available GPU memory size.
 If it fails, please use `--max_gpu_memory` to limit the usage of GPU memory size by Uni-Dock.

 2. I want to put all my ligands in `--gpu_batch`, but it exceeds the maximum command line length that linux can accept.
     - You can save your command in a shell script like `run.sh`, and run the command by `bash run.sh`.
     - You can save your ligands path in a file (separated by spaces) by `ls *.pdbqt > index.txt`, and use `--ligand_index index.txt` in place of `--gpu_batch`.

+3. Uni-Dock computes slowly for few (<10) ligands.

+     The optimal application of Uni-Dock occurs in scenarios where one binding pocket interacts with numerous (in an order of 1000) ligands.
+As the number of ligands within a single computational batch increases, the average processing speed improves.
+In instances where only a few ligands are present for one binding pocket, the overhead proportion becomes considerably large, leading to slower computational performance.